zonemaster/zonemaster-ldns/README.md

 Requires support for Ed25519 in both openssl and ldns.

 >
-> *Note:* Zonemaster Engine relies on this feature for its analysis when the
+> *Note:* Zonemaster Engine relies on this feature for its analysis when Ed25519
-> Ed25519 algorithm is being used.
+> (algorithm 15) is being used in DNS records.
 >

 ### IDN